nimbusr/Monash-University-Malaysia-Moodle-4.1---Quick-Links-and-QnA/README.md

 <summary> <b>Q:</b> How can I rearrange items within a section to adjust their order? </summary>
 <br> <b>A:</b>
-If you hover over any activity block now, you will see crosshairs, allowing you to grab it and move it into another section.
-However, this functionality does not apply to activities in the "Overview" section.
-To move items from the overview section, you must utilize the mass actions block.
-It's worth noting that I can now move across subsections as well, which came as a surprise.
-This functionality may have been updated recently.
-However, it's essential to have something in the destination subsection for it to work effectively.
+To rearrange items within a section to adjust their order in Moodle, follow these steps: <br>

+-- Hover over any activity block within the section.<br>
+-- You will notice crosshairs appearing; use them to grab the activity block. <br>
+-- Drag the block to the desired position within the section. <br>
+-- Drop the block in its new position to rearrange the items. <br>
+However, please note that this feature may not work for activities in the "Overview" section.
+In such cases, you will need to use the mass actions block to move items.
+Additionally, ensure that there is content present in the destination subsection for seamless movement across subsections.

 </details>